GeoRouv/image-elements-detection/README.md

     *  Estimate the angle (with respect to the horizontal axis) of the diagonal edges of the roof.
     *  Find the corners of the image11.jpg.
-    *  Based on the detected corners, locate the windows.
+    *  Based on the detected corners, locate the windows.  <br>

 2.
     *  Estimate the angle with respect to the horizontal axis of the billiard cue in *image31.png*.
 To verify the answer, rotate the input image accordingly.
 The result should be similar to *image32.png*.